Sankalp774/Legal-contract-AI/README.md

 Scikit-learn / SpaCy / NLTK – NLP utilities

+PyMuPDF (fitz) – For parsing and extracting text from PDFs

+NLTK – For text preprocessing (tokenization, stopwords)

 🤝 Contribution

 Pull requests are welcome!
 If you'd like to add features or fix bugs, feel free to fork the repo and submit a PR.